ucd-library/aggie-experts/doc/experts-deploy-harvest.md

 $ ls cache/ | wc -l  # will show a count of experts harvested so far which you can monitor for progress.

 Now, you can log out, and the harvest will still be running.
 Later you can ssh back into the server and restart byobu to continue.

+## Import the resulting cache directory into FIN using fin io import